RetroReversing/retroReversing/pages/consoles/wiiU/WiiUUnStrippedBinaries.md

  The Fall |
  The First Skunk Bundle |
  The Gem Collector |
- The Legend of Zelda™: Hyrule Historia |
+ The Legend of Zelda: Hyrule Historia |
- The Legend of Zelda™: Phantom Hourglass |
+ The Legend of Zelda: Phantom Hourglass |
- The Legend of Zelda™: Spirit Tracks |
+ The Legend of Zelda: Spirit Tracks |
  The Letter |
  The Mysterious Cities of Gold: Secret Paths |
  The Peanuts Movie: Snoopy's Grand Adventure |